Salesforce’s Marc Benioff says it's time for tech to change

 “I believe that business is the greatest platform for change," Benioff said.
 "This is a more important time to have positive global impact than ever.”

-Benioff was interviewed by Kara Swisher, co-founder of tech news website Recode, for MSNBC’s “Revolution” series, which has previously featured Sheryl Sandberg, Facebook’s chief operating officer, and Apple CEO Tim Cook.
+Benioff was interviewed by Kara Swisher, co-founder of tech news website Recode, for MSNBC’s “Revolution” series, which has previously featured Sundar Pichai, CEO of Google, and Susan Wojcicki, CEO of YouTube, as well as Apple CEO Tim Cook.
 The interview will air on MSNBC on Sunday, Nov.
 18, at 10 p.m.
 ET.

 Benioff said that big tech’s leaders needed to shift from a money-centric worldview to one that focuses on civic improvement, calling out Facebook in particular as having a negative impact.

-Note: CORRECTION (Nov.
-14, 8:48 a.m.
-ET): An earlier version of this article misstated that Sheryl Sandberg, Facebook's chief operating officer, had been interviewed for MSNBC's "Revolution" series.
-She was interviewed at the Recode Code Conference in May 2018, not the "Revolution" series.